DefElement/simplefem/README.md

 ### Point ordering
 The basis functions in simplefem are all defined using point evaluations.
-These points are ordered lexicographically: for example, the points that define a degree 3 element are arranged like this:
+These points are ordered lexicographically: for example, the points that define an element with ten points are arranged like this:

 ```